quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 JSON(-SEQ) (de)serialization performance is typically (slightly) lower than that of more optimized and predictable formats.
 Both aspects present challenges to large scale setups, though they may still be practical to deploy; see [ANRW-2020].
+JSON and JSON-SEQ compress very well using commonly-available algorithms such as GZIP or Brotli.

 During the development of qlog, a multitude of alternative formatting and optimization options were assessed and the results are [summarized on the qlog github repository](https://github.com/quiclog/internet-drafts/issues/30#issuecomment-617675097).

 Formal definition of additional qlog formats or encodings that use the optimization techniques described here, or any other optimization technique is